demisto/content/Packs/CortexXDR/Playbooks/palybook-Cortex_XDR_endpoints_health_check_README.md

-This playbook will query disconnected/lost Cortex XDR endpoints with a provided last seen time range playbook input.
+This playbook queries disconnected/lost Cortex XDR endpoints with a provided last seen time range playbook input.
-The playbook will also generate a CSV report, including a detailed list of the unhealthy endpoints, and send the report to the provided email addresses.
+The playbook generates a CSV report, including a detailed list of the unhealthy endpoints, and sends the report to the provided email addresses.
-This playbook also includes an incident type with a dedicated layout to visualize the collected data.
+The playbook includes an incident type with a dedicated layout to visualize the collected data.
 Supported Cortex XSOAR versions: 5.5.0 and later.